dungjk/gitbook-drilling/collector/configuration/store.json.md

 | types     | Uses the type as a value           | no (if OPC to WITSML converter, yes) | double        |

 **NOTE**: For **OPC-UA** sources, the tag field should be written as the following pattern: `ns=<namespaceindex>;<type>=<value>`

+More details to configure OPC client to gather data to Liverig collector, see [OPC-DA](../protocols/opc-da.md) and [OPC-UA](../protocols/opc-ua.md).

 ### OPC complex type and date time tags